5long/is-arch-broken/_posts/2019-12-20-networkmanager-1.22.markdown

 - Switch to [a different network manager][diff-nm] (e.g. systemd-networkd)
 - Downgrade NetworkManager to 1.20
-- Downgrade Kernel to < 5.4
+- Downgrade kernel to < 5.4

 ## Tracked elsewhere